-This kit all fits into a small plastic bag and is always in my bike bag or backpack when I head out the door.
+This basic kit fits into a small plastic bag and is always in my bike bag or backpack when I head out the door.

 Microphones are the one thing you have to rely on.
 I only show the gear that I have tested in real field conditions.

-With this rig you will always be ready to capture steady shots and use the mic for live reporting or capturing VOX pop sound bites from people at a scene.
-Be prepared to collect a few different microphones as you build your kit.
+With this rig you will always be ready to safely capture audio and use the mic for live reporting and capturing VOX pop sound bites from people at a scene.

-These are the most valuable pieces and will serve you a long time.
-Avoid the cheap ones.
+Mics are the most valuable pieces and will serve you a long time.
+Avoid the cheap copies from unknown brands.
 They will break when you need them most.
-This can be a hard lesson to learn.

-This is a small mic that can be pinned to you or your interview subject for better control of the sound.
+This tiny mic can be pinned to you or the person you are filming for better control of the sound.

 And now, if you using on iPhone I suggest you add in the Røde SC6-L two mic adapter.

 This unit will let you record with two microphones and to split the audio tracks left and right so you can better separate the volume levels of interviewer’s voice separate from the subject’s voice.